stanleydo/TextMyProfessor/readme.md

 1. Professor will install "Text My Professor" app and Students will install "Text My Professor Student Edition"
 2. Professor / instructor can create a new room with a unique ID or join an existing one.
 4. Professor / instructor shares the Room ID and password to the students.
-5. Students enter the chat-room by inputting the corresponding Room ID and password.
+5. Students enter the chat-room by inputting the corresponding Room ID and password (if assigned one).

 ## Features:
 - Join a chat-room that a professor have created